lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_V2.002.md

     crashing at rmpoint due to MALLOC failure.

- *changesets tracked with Mecurial/Trac 0.10.4 on ancho.lanl.gov/lagrit/hg/lagrit*
+ *changesets were tracked with Mecurial/Trac 0.10.4 on ancho.lanl.gov/lagrit/hg/lagrit*